GiorgioZacharo/AccelSeeker/README.md

         Now every Basic Block has the respective frequency annotated in the output *.bbfreq.ll files.
         This information is going to be used next.

-         opt -load ~giorgio/llvm_new/build/lib/IdentifyRegions.so -IdentifyRegions -stats *.bbfreq.ll > /dev/null
+         opt -load ~giorgio/llvm_new/build/lib/IdentifyAccelCands.so -IdentifyAccelCands -stats *.bbfreq.ll > /dev/null

-        The output from loading this pass provides us with a full analysis of the Regions.
-For more details see Region Identification Pass bellow.
+        The output from loading this pass provides us with a full analysis of the AccelCands.

     c) AccelCands Selection (candidate selection)

-       Region Selection is performed by using the exact selection algorithm.
+       Candidate Selection is performed by using an exact selection algorithm (not included in this package).

  Makefiles